ibm-messaging/mq-dev-patterns/JMS/README.md

 The response sample will get a message from the queue, process it and put the response on the reply to queue and keep looking for more messages to respond to till you ctrl+c interrupt it.

 #### Poison Messages
-While running the request/response samples, if an error, such as "Reply to Queue no longer exists, skipping request" or "Reply to destination is invalid", is received then the message must be a Poison Message.
-This occurs when the message cannot get processed by the receiving application and gets sent back to the queue.
-The application will still keep trying to send the message and it will keep getting put back in the queue, like an endless loop.
+If a message cannot be processed for some reason, for example where an error condition such as MQRC_UNKNOWN_OBJECT_NAME occurs, then the message will be returned to the queue for redelivery.
+If the problem is transient then the message will be processed when next delivered to a consuming application.
+However, if the error condition persists or is permanent, this can lead to a poison message scenario where the message is continually redelivered.

-To solve this issue, we can put the message into a backout queue by configuring the queue to detect if the message has been sent more than a set threshold.
-The last resort is moving the message to a Dead Letter Queue.
+Application developers should include logic to deal with poison message scenarios alongside other error handling.
+One approach is to check the redelivery count of the message and put to an alternate 'backout queue' should the redelivery count exceed some threshold.
+Should an error condition arise in putting the message to the assigned backout queue, then a strategy such as putting the message to a Dead Letter Queue or logging an error in a suitable log to alert an administrator.

+IBM MQ can be configured to automatically put messages to a designated backout queue based on a redelivery threshold.
 See the documentation here [Handling poison messages in IBM MQ classes for JMS](https://www.ibm.com/docs/en/ibm-mq/9.0?topic=applications-handling-poison-messages-in-mq-classes-jms).

 ## The SampleEnvSetter